 Another important benefit of bilingualism is the major advantage it can give in the business world.
 While there are many ways to succeed professionally and set yourself apart in your given field, language skills are an often-overlooked way to make you stand out from the crowd.
-But it’s very powerful.
-Bilingualism can positively affect finding and excelling in a job, but how exactly does it help?
+But bilingualism is very powerful and can positively impact your ability to find and excel in a job.
+But how exactly does it help?

 Advantages in Job Applications